reactiveui/website/input/contribute/maintainers/creating-a-new-release/troubleshooting.md

 # Release failed because of labeling issue

 Visit the issue, resolve the problem and then visit AppVeyor and click "Rebuild Commit".
-It is safe to do this multiple times because building `master` does not automatically release unless the commit has been tagged.
+It is safe to do this multiple times because building `main` does not automatically release unless the commit has been tagged.

 ![](/contribute/maintainers/release-failed-because-of-labeling-issue.png)